 Unlimited number of Class A common voting shares with no par value Unlimited number of Class B common non-voting shares with no par value b) Issued and outstanding

-On January 22, 2021 and March 6, 2023, the Company consolidated its shares on a 10:1 and 2.5:1 basis, respectively.
+On March 6, 2023, the Company consolidated its shares on a 2.5:1 basis.
 All shares shown in these consolidated financial statements are at their post-consolidated value.